Summer201D/pathfinder-wotr-multiplayer/docs/about.md

 ### Game Codes
 P2P connection via selected server on the Host tab

-`AppData\LocalLow\Owlcat Games\Pathfinder Wrath Of The Righteous\Multiplayer\servers.json` contains servers configuration.
-Deleting this file force mod to recreate it with a default config.
+`AppData\LocalLow\Owlcat Games\Pathfinder Wrath Of The Righteous\Multiplayer\servers.json` contains the multiplayer server configuration.
+Deleting this file will cause the mod to recreate it with the default configuration.

-You can always host/configure your own P2P server in case of any issues.
-Sources/Container image is available [here](https://github.com/fl01/pathfinder-wotr-multiplayer-beacon)
+If you encounter any issues, you can always host and configure your own P2P server.
+The source code and container image are available [here](https://github.com/fl01/pathfinder-wotr-multiplayer-beacon)

 ## Interface